webduvet/firebase-mapper/README.md

 list			we restrain this to contain only unique ID supplied or generated. container	can contain objects type of value, list, container.

+##### xxxxxxxxxx
+no type of value allowed anymore. it is either property of Model or nested in literal in which case the model does not allow for any specific events but all db events are still possible to use directly on the path.

 #### type container
 can't have a value, does not have a set method. write method does not write the properties directly to DB.
 Since the proiperties are other containers or values or lists (not recomended) it passes the save action to the children.